biicode/docs/libs/lib_gmock.rst

 Gmock (Google C++ Mocking Framework)
 =====================================

-Google C++ Mocking Framework (or Google Mock for short) is a library for writing and using C++ mock classes.
+Google C++ Mocking Framework (or Google Mock, or simply gmock for short) is a library for writing and using C++ mock classes.
 For more information about this library, visit their `official website <https://code.google.com/p/googlemock/>`_ or `wiki <https://code.google.com/p/googlemock/w/list>`_

 You can find here the `Gmock biicode library site <https://www.biicode.com/google/blocks/google/gmock/branches/master>`_ .

 The following example shows a simple use of gmock test.
-You can find this example and another ones in `google/gmocksamples <https://www.biicode.com/google/blocks/google/gmocksamples/branches/master>`_ .
+You can find this and other examples in `the biicode gmock samples block <https://www.biicode.com/google/blocks/google/gmocksamples/branches/master>`_ .

 .. code-block:: cpp
 	:linenos: